ADVISORI Logo

 How do you integrate Self-Service BI into an existing BI landscape?

 Integrating Self-Service BI into an existing BI landscape requires a thoughtful approach that considers both technical and organizational aspects.
-The goal is to leverage the flexibility and agility of Self-Service BI without giving up the advantages of traditional BI structures.
+The goal is to utilize the flexibility and agility of Self-Service BI without giving up the advantages of traditional BI structures.

 🏛 ️ Architectural Integration